tapkey/tapkey-api-samples-dotnet/TapkeyApiSampleConsole Visual Basic .NET Framework 4.6/README.md

-# Tapkey API Console Sample
+﻿# Tapkey API Console Sample in Visual Basic
-An exemplary application that demonstrates accessing Tapkey's API via a .NET Core 2.0 console application.
-This application will print a list of all locking devices bound to a user's owner account.
+An exemplary console application written in Visual Basic using .NET Framework 4.6, that demonstrates accessing Tapkey's API.
+This application will print a list of all locking products bound to the user's Owner Accounts.

 ## Prerequisites
 You need to create a Tapkey Client Application prior to running this example in order to be able to authenticate using Tapkey's OAuth 2.0 service.

 ## Technology used
-* .NET Core 2.0
+* .NET Framework 4.6
 * [Google API .NET Client Library][1] (for handling OAuth 2.0 flow)
 * [Microsoft.Extensions.CommandLineUtils][2] (for command line argument processing)